 Mary also has extensive experience representing top administrators of colleges, universities and secondary schools in business, operational, regulatory and licensing matters.
 She specializes in construction, real estate, student and academic affairs, including faculty relations, and governance matters, often leading teams of lawyers and other professionals.
 “I draw on years of service representing very many educational institutions and nonprofit organizations including my years as in-house counsel in the Office of the General Counsel at Harvard University,” Mary notes.

-- Trustee, YWCA Central Massachusetts
+- Director, YWCA Central Massachusetts

 - Trustee and Treasurer, Applewild School

 - Member, National Association of College and University Attorneys

 - Member, NAIOP Massachusetts Government Affairs Advisory Committee